 Dates: The start date refers to your arrival into Mineralyne Vody Airport (code: MRV).
 Aim to arrive in the morning of the start date.
-Most flights go via Moscow, enabling you to catch an overnight flight to Moscow and then a morning flight from Moscow to MRV.
+Most flights go via Moscow, enabling you to catch an overnight flight to Moscow from Europe and then a morning flight from Moscow to MRV.

 The end date is the day you should book your return flight from MRV; an afternoon flight is best, because the minibus journey from Elbrus is about four hours.

 North Side: We also offer climbs on the North Route of Mt Elbrus which offers less infrastructure and a different type of expedition.
 It would be deemed more difficult and perhaps a purer a mountaineering challenge with accommodation mostly in tents, the need to do carries of gear to higher camps and cooking.
 For details click here